Professor of Theory Director of Graduate Studies

 Edited Collections

-Music in Action Film: Sounds Like Action!.
-Routledge.
-With Mark Durrand (in preparation)
+Music in Action Film: Sounds Like Action!
+Routledge, 2021.
+With Mark Durrand.

 Voicing the Cinema.
-University of Illinois Press.
-With Hannah Lewis (in preparation)
+University of Illinois Press, 2020.
+With Hannah Lewis.

 Music and Cinema.
 Wesleyan University Press, 2000.
 With Caryl Flinn and David Neumeyer.

 “Blank Music: The Marketing of Music Production Software.”
 In Oxford Handbook on Music and Advertising, edited by James Deaville, Ron Rodman, Siu-Lan Tan.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2021.

 “Cinematic Listening and the Early Talkie.”
 In The Oxford Handbook of Cinematic Listening, edited by Carlo Cenciarelli.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2021.

 “Silent Film, Music, and Fantasy During the Transition to Sound.”
 In The Routledge Companion to Global Film Music in the Early Sound Era, edited by Jeremy Barham.
-New York: Routledge, forthcoming.
+New York: Routledge, 2020.

 Contact Information